Deposit Account Agreement

 We use the daily balance method to calculate interest on your account.
 This method applies a daily periodic rate to the daily balance in the account each day.

 Minimum Balance Requirements and Transaction Limitations

-If, on any day, during the monthly/statement cycle the daily balance in your account falls below the required minimum amount disclosed in this disclosure, you will incur a fee for that entire monthly/statement cycle.
+If, on any day, during the monthly/statement cycle the daily balance in your account falls below the required minimum amount, you will incur a fee for that entire monthly/statement cycle.
 We may require you to give written notice of an intended withdrawal not less than 7 days before the withdrawal is to be made.
 Under applicable law, we may extend the notice period for up to 90 days.